igraph/rigraph_revdep_checks/problems.md

 ```
 checking package dependencies ...
 ERROR
-Packages required but not available: ‘rootSolve’ ‘dtw’ ‘WGCNA’ ‘minet’
+Packages required but not available: ârootSolveâ âdtwâ âWGCNAâ âminetâ

-See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+See section âThe DESCRIPTION fileâ in the âWriting R Extensionsâ
 manual.
 Status: 1 ERROR
 ```